derhauck/kapigen/README.md

 ## Pipeline Generation
 ### Versions
-For the pipeline to release any version it will look up the current latest version for the repository and path in the LOS (Logic Operator Server).
+For the pipeline to release any version it will look up the current latest version for the repository.

-It will also look up the version increase on the Merge Request and use it to increase the version in the LOS.
 The version increase will be set once the Merge Request is merged.
 Until then you can only see the would be new version.

 ```